jenkinsci/kubernetes-plugin/README.md

 ## Using a label

 Pod templates defined using the user interface declare a label.
-When a freestyle job or a pipeline job using `node(label)` uses a label declared by a pod template, the Kubernetes Cloud will allocate a new pod to run the Jenkins agent.
+When a freestyle job or a pipeline job using `node(label)` uses a label declared by a pod template, the Kubernetes Cloud allocates a new pod to run the Jenkins agent.

 It should be noted that the main reason to use the global pod template definition is to migrate a huge corpus of